pegros/PEG_LIST/help/sfpegIconDsp.md

 to easily display various types of icons while masking the underlying technical implementation variations.

-It mainly relies on the standard [lightning-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-icon/documentation) component to display standard [SLDS icons](https://www.lightningdesignsystem.com/icons/) or custom SVG icons from the **sfpegIcons** static resource if the `resource:` prefix is used in the icon name.
+It mainly relies on the standard [lightning-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-icon/documentation) component to display standard [SLDS icons](https://www.lightningdesignsystem.com/icons/) or custom SVG icons from:
+* the **sfpegIcons** static resource if the `resource:` prefix is used in the icon name
+* the **sfpegFlagIcons** static resource if the `flag:` prefix is used in the icon name

 If the _dynamic:_ prefix is used, it may also use the [lightning-dynamic-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-dynamic-icon/documentation)